 Current U.S. and UK plans call for the SSBN(X) and the UK's replacement SSBN to use a missile compartment-the middle part of the boat with the SLBM launch tubes-of the same general design.
-The UK's version of this Common Missile Compartment (CMC) reportedly will have 12 missile tubes rather than the 16 or 20 on U.S. version, but the size of the missile tubes is to be the same in both versions.
-Since the UK's first Vanguard-class SSBN is projected to reach the end of its service life in 2024-three years before the first Ohio-class SSBN is projected to reach the end of its service life-design work on the CMC began about three years sooner than would have been required to support the SSBN(X) program alone.
-This is the principal reason why the FY2010 budget included a substantial amount of research and development funding for
+43 As mentioned earlier (see "U.S.-UK Cooperation on SLBMs"), the UK's version of this Common Missile Compartment (CMC) is to have 8 missile tubes rather than the 16 or 20 on U.S. version, but the missile tubes are to be the same in both versions.
+Since the UK's first Vanguard-class SSBN was originally projected to reach the end of its service life in 2024-three years before the first Ohio-class SSBN is projected to reach the end of its service life-design work on the CMC began about three years sooner than would have been required to support the SSBN(X) program alone.
+This is the principal reason why the FY2010 budget included a substantial amount of research and development funding for the CMC.
+The UK is providing some of the funding for the design of the CMC, including a large portion of the initial funding.
+A March 2010 GAO report stated: